OGS Has Resumed In-Person Monthly Meetings!

 Digging Into Finding Aids - Feb 13

-Melissa Barker will present " Digging into Finding Aids: The Road Map to Any Manuscript Collection" at our February meeting.
+Melissa Barker presented " Digging into Finding Aids: The Road Map to Any Manuscript Collection" at our February meeting.

 Genealogists use all kinds of tools to help them with their genealogy research.
 One of the best tools to understand and use when working with Manuscript Collections is the Finding Aid.
 Archivists develop Finding Aids to help genealogists navigate through Manuscript Collections to find their ancestors.
-This presentation will help genealogists read, follow, and use a Finding Aid to find your ancestors in the records.
+This presentation showed genealogists how to read, follow, and use a Finding Aid to find your ancestors in the records.

 OGS 2025 Seminar - Feb 1